cretz/fusty/docs/devices.md

   * `user` - The username to login as
   * `pass` - The password to use to login.
 Currently only username/password authentication is supported.
 In the future other forms may be supported.
-  * `prompt` - This is the same type of object as the `prompt` setting in the [jobs](jobs.md) documentation.
-By default this is the same prompt for the first job needing to login.
 * `jobs` - Required collection of jobs to run.
 Each job can have its own settings.
 Currently these are undefined.